gottfrois/link_thumbnailer/README.md

 ## Configuration

-LinkThumnailer comes with default configuration values.
+LinkThumbnailer comes with default configuration values.
 You can change default value by overriding them in a rails initializer:

 In `config/initializers/link_thumbnailer.rb`